Unirep/Unirep/packages/docs/docs/protocol/epoch.md

 ---

 # Epoch
 An epoch is a cycle in the UniRep system, each with an updated state tree and epoch tree.
 Each attester determines their own epoch length, in seconds.
 User epoch keys can receive attestations during 1 epoch.
-With each transition, the reputation balances of all users are finalized and carried over into the next epoch.
+With each transition, the data balances of all users are finalized and carried over into the next epoch.

 ## Epoch Transition